 How do we make this dish?

 First, you’ll saute some whole spices in oil and onion gets cooked until soft and translucent — this creates the base of the dish.
 Next, you’ll parboil the rice until just barely cooked through, and add it in with peas, raisins, and cashews and cook until tender.
 In the meantime, fry up some sliced onions until browned and crispy.
 Let the pulao sit for a few minutes before fluffing up up the rice.
 Finally, you’ll garnish the rice with crispy onions and herbs.
-The pulao goes really well with a meat or vegetarian main dish, and I often serve it with this radish raita on the side.
+The pulao goes really well with a meat or vegetarian main dish, and I often serve it with a raita on the side.

 How do you ensure the rice cooks properly?

 It’s important that the rice in the pulao doesn’t overcook (or stay raw) and stays fluffy.

 To ensure this, make sure to rinse the rice thoroughly until the water runs clear to remove any excess starch.

 Soaking the rice for 30 minutes to an hour helps speed up the cooking process and results in a better texture.